ezcatdb/clinicalcorpus-guidelines/_entity/Disorder.md

 in the <a href="https://www.nlm.nih.gov/research/umls/">UMLS database</a>.

+Moreover, those words/phrases, which have corresponding IDs in the following source databases, should be annotated for 'Disorder' entity:
+- <a href="https://meshb.nlm.nih.gov/search">Mesh (MSH)</a>
+- <a href="https://ncim.nci.nih.gov/ncimbrowser/">NCI Metathesaurus (NCI)</a>
+- Metathesaurus Names (MTH)
+- Consumer Health Vocabulary (CHV)

 <!--
  <a href="https://icd.who.int/browse11/l-m/en">ICD-11</a> published by WHO,
 although <a href="http://apps.who.int/classifications/icd10/browse/2016/en">ICD-10 version:2016</a> has been more widely used than ICD-11.